 - For further details please contact the Parish office above

 - The Chancellor of the Diocese of Chichester lays down certain rules and regulations regarding churchyards within his jurisdiction and a copy of these are set out below

 Upper Churchyard Path – has been constructed in Bredon gravel (as in Buckingham Palace!) by Frogheath Landscapes.
 All this work has been kindly paid for by Friends of Mayfield Churchyard.
-Please have a word with Warwick Child if you would like to find out more about how to support their work.
+Please have a word with Miles Smith if you would like to find out more about how to support their work.